-Gender Combined with Other Factors
+Gender Combined with other Factors

 As noted above, the Tobit estimation "controls" for each of the other factors included in the estimation when calculating whether, and to what extent, a factor is influential.
 It thus shows the relative strength of each factor.
 What the Tobit estimations presented above do not show clearly, however, is how the patterns for male and female might differ in respect of each of the other factors.
-(The chapter on Japan includes separate male and female Tobit estimations that explore this aspect.)
 This section draws out some of the patterns emerging from the tabulations presented in the country papers in respect of participation rates and means.
 It focuses on the factors that were tested for virtually all countries and shown above to be influential across most of the countries: age, employment and having a child in the household.
-The discussion focuses on unpaid care work rather than care of persons, but for the most part the patterns in respect of care of persons are very similar to those for unpaid care work as a whole.